Understand Traffic Director client status

 To use Cloud Shell to build the CSDS client, do the following:

-- Use the instructions in Disabling or resetting Cloud Shell to reset Cloud Shell.
+- Reset Cloud Shell by using the instructions in Disabling or resetting Cloud Shell.
 This ensures that existing configurations do not interfere with your build.

-- From the Google Cloud Console, open a new Cloud Shell session.
+- In the Google Cloud console, open a new Cloud Shell session.

-Run this command to obtain the source code that you use to build the CSDS client:
+Run the following command to obtain the source code that you use to build the CSDS client:

 git clone https://github.com/envoyproxy/envoy-tools.git

-Navigate to the CSDS client directory and issue these commands:
+Navigate to the CSDS client directory and run the following commands:

 cd envoy-tools/csds-client/ make init make build

-After the build is complete, test it with this command:
+After the build is complete, test it with the following command:

-If the build succeeded, you see the help text for the client.
+If the build is successful, you see the help text for the client.

 You can download and build a CSDS client on a local machine by following the

-instructions in the README file in the open source repository.
-To do this
+in the open source repository.
+To do this,

 you must also have Go and the